 About Torch Club

-Torch Club is a dinner/discussion group where professional and academic people meet socially for dinner and via Zoom, hear a presentation on exciting and provocative topics from members, enjoy a lively discussion of the paper presented, then we go home.
+Torch Club is a dinner/discussion group where professional and academic people meet socially for dinner, hear a presentation on exciting and provocative topics from members, enjoy a lively discussion of the paper presented, then we go home.

 The Lincoln Torch Club celebrates our 60th year as a local chapter and affiliates with the International Association of Torch Clubs, an organization of some 45 clubs in the U.S.A. and Canada, including two clubs in Nebraska.